Nhlalala23/Nhlalalahub/workflow.md

 -inserted data from form to database
 -trying to check if the user loged in details matched with the one saved on db -

+date: 27/02/24
+-created a group table
+- tryng to create links